Thomas Hearns vs. Michael Olajide: The fight

 Hearns cruised to a relatively easy unanimous decision victory.
 Hearns served as the aggressor for the entire duration of the fight as Olajide took a more defensive approach and offered little offensively in the fight.
 Hearns would score the fight's lone knockdown after dropping Olajide with a right cross.
 Olajide would answer the referee's 10-count at 7 and withstood a flurry of punches while against the ropes as Hearns looked to finish the fight.
 The fight would ultimately go to the judge's scorecards with Hearns winning by large margins on all three; 120–107, 119–107 and 119–110.

+Aftermath

+An eye injury from boxing ended Olajide's career in 1991.
+The injury left him legally blind in his right eye.